SamadiPour/Weather-Man/README.md

 # Weather-Man
-Weather App that use darksky api to view current weather status in flutter
+Weather App with darksky api to view current weather status in flutter

 ## :camera: Screenshots